awodey/awodey.github.io/longindex.md

 # Steve Awodey
-### Professor, Departments of Philosophy and Mathematics, Carnegie Mellon University
+#### Professor, Departments of Philosophy and Mathematics, Carnegie Mellon University

 ## Research Areas: Category Theory, Logic, Homotopy Type Theory

-## Current Research
+## Current Research Projects

-- [Homotopy Type Theory:](http://www.cmu.edu/dietrich/philosophy/hott/) More information on this research program can be found on the site [HomotopyTypeTheory.org](http://homotopytypetheory.org)
+- [Homotopy Type Theory:](http://www.cmu.edu/dietrich/philosophy/hott/ ) More information on this research program can be found on the site [HomotopyTypeTheory.org](http://homotopytypetheory.org)

 - [Algebraic Set Theory:](http://www.phil.cmu.edu/projects/ast/) An older website containing some information about AST and links to some papers.